emptyshell/graphical_programing/README.md

 # graphical_programing
-Learning how to program graphics
+Learning how to program graphics, using java (Canvas) for 2D and 3D

+#For Technical University of Moldova